-The kernal is at the heart of your PC’s operating system.
+The kernel is at the heart of your PC’s operating system.
 Microsoft Security Essentials monitors it to see if there are any attacks or harmful modifications.

-Microsoft Security Essentials is free* and easy to download.
-Here's what you need to run it:
+Microsoft Security Essentials is free* and easy to download and use.
+Here’s what you need to run it:

-Operating System: Windows XP Service Pack 3 (SP3)*; Windows Vista (Service Pack 1, or Service Pack 2)*; Windows 7*
+Operating System: Windows Vista (Service Pack 1 or Service Pack 2), Windows 7

 VGA display of 800 × 600 or higher.